Brand Agreements Summary

 Agreement on Program Designed to Eliminate GBVH at Nien Hsing Factories in Lesotho

-Five Lesotho trade unions and women’s rights organizations (WLSA, FIDA, IDUL, UNITE and NACTWU) have entered into separate agreements with the U.S. brands, Kontoor Brands, The Children’s Place and Levi Strauss & Co., to establish a program designed to eliminate gender-based violence and harassment (GBVH) in the Lesotho factories of Nien Hsing Textile.
+Five Lesotho trade unions and women’s rights organizations (WLSA, FIDA, IDUL, UNITE and NACTWU) entered into separate agreements with the US brands, Kontoor Brands, The Children’s Place, and Levi Strauss & Co., to establish a program designed to eliminate gender-based violence and harassment (GBVH) in the Lesotho factories of Nien Hsing Textile.
 The agreements reflect the parties’ shared commitment to protect the rights of women in the workplace, support economic development in Lesotho, and promote Lesotho as an apparel exporting country.
 There are three other signatories to the agreements: the Solidarity Center, the Worker Rights Consortium, and Workers United.
-These entities will provide technical and administrative assistance and support for the program, including worker training on GBVH.
+These entities provide technical and administrative assistance and support for the program, including worker training on GBVH.

-Under the separate agreements with the brands, the brands agreed to provide substantial funding for the program, to direct Nien Hsing to provide appropriate access to the covered factories and to direct Nien Hsing to refrain from any retaliation against workers bringing complaints or otherwise participating in the program.
+Under the separate agreements with the brands, the brands agreed to provide substantial funding for the program, to direct Nien Hsing to provide appropriate access to the covered factories, and to direct Nien Hsing to refrain from any retaliation against workers bringing complaints or otherwise participating in the program.
 Each brand also separately agreed that should the Oversight Committee determine that Nien Hsing has materially breached the agreement with the trade unions and women’s rights organizations, it will independently reduce future production orders to create a commercial reason for Nien Hsing to return to compliance.
-The term of the separate agreements between the brands and the Lesotho organizations is two years; however, each brand’s agreement to independently reduce future production orders to create a commercial reason for Nien Hsing to abide by its agreement extends beyond the two year period.
+The term of the separate agreements between the brands and the Lesotho organizations was two years; however, each brand’s agreement to independently reduce future production orders to create a commercial reason for Nien Hsing to abide by its agreement extends beyond the initial two year period.
 The separate agreements with the brands are enforceable through binding arbitration.